Please Contact Us if you cannot find an answer to your question(s)

 These times will be based on corrected age for premature babies through two years of age.
 Families will be asked to complete and return the survey for scoring.

-2. Follow-up by Developmental Screening
+2. Follow-up by Developmental Assessment

 Those babies whose hospital stay was more complicated will be asked to come to a clinic during the same key periods for developmental screening by a team of specialists.

-Sometimes your health care team will recommend that your baby be evaluated for services to help pro- mote his/her development through the local school district or Early Development Network.
+Sometimes your health care team will recommend that your baby be evaluated for services to help promote his/her development through the local school district or Early Development Network.
 If your child qualifies for services, Developmental TIPS will still contact you to obtain follow-up information.
 In some situations, your physician may recommend that your baby be seen in clinic so that the developmental pediatrician can evaluate him/her.

 Six clinic sites will be available in three cities across the state of Nebraska: